jaketanis/Biblical-Notes/README.md

-# Biblical-Notes
+# Bible-Wiki
-Notes I have accumulated from studying the Bible and Biblical topics.
+A personal resource center for Biblical and Theological topics.